Claussss/VocMatch/README.md

 # VocMatch
-idea of the project is to automatically match existing instruments to recorded vocal inputs that sound harmonic within rhythmic and textural analysis.
+The idea of the project is to automatically match existing instruments to recorded vocal inputs that sound harmonic within rhythmic and textural analysis.

 The final user interface would look like: